VladIakimenko/DBastard/README.md

 # DBastard
 A lightweight tool to read and mange a DB.
-Operates DDL queries in termianal.
+Operates DDL queries in terminal.
 Outputs SELECT queries to XLS.
 Well-supports django-created or sqlalchemy databases.

-Edit the config.py to set up details for the database to wrok with.
-Alternatively, use flags to run the app with specific arguments.\
+Edit the config.py to set up details for the database to work with.
+Alternatively, use flags to run the app with specific arguments.
 Supports the following flags:
 ```
 '-db', '--database' for database name'
 '-p', '--password' for database password'
 '-u', '--user' for 'database user'
 ```
 The use of arguments overrides the settings from config.py for a single run.

 List of supported commands:
 ```